CharlesBT/roland-mc909-utils/README.md

   2. new.mid: exported pattern as SMF from Studo One
   3. reimport ref-updated.mid to MC909

+- 2-copy-template : copy COMP,MFX1,MFX2,REVERB config from template file to a pattern

 known issues : negative values that raise midi convertsion issue ca be avoided when avoiding noteof/noteoff overlapes (Quantize End in Studio One)

 ## DUMP CHUNK Script